hoangsonww/The-StickyNotes-App/.github/README.md

 - **Tagging and Due Dates:** Organize notes with tags and due dates.
 - **Drag and Drop Functionality:** Rearrange notes by dragging them to different positions.
 - **Move Notes**: Prefer not to use drag and drop?
 Use the "Move Notes" buttons to move notes around.
+- **Pinning Notes:** Pin important notes to the top of the screen for easy access.

 ## Data Management